chriascn/sevenonenine/house_rule/002-hygiene.md

 1. **Indoor shoes are for indoor use only.
-Do not wear them outside the house.**
+Do not wear them outside.**
-Sandal dalam rumah hanya untuk di dalam rumah.
-Jangan memakainya di luar rumah.
+Sandal/sepatu rumah hanya untuk dipakai di dalam rumah.
+Jangan digunakan di luar rumah.

-2. **Do not step on the indoor rug with bare feet after stepping on the floor outside.**
+2. **Do not step on the indoor rug barefoot after being outside.**
-Jangan menginjak karpet di dalam rumah dengan kaki telanjang setelah menginjak lantai luar.
+Jangan menginjak karpet di dalam rumah dengan kaki telanjang setelah dari luar.

-3. **Do not put bags from outside on the kitchen or dining table tops.
+3. **Do not put bags from outside on kitchen or dining tables.
 If you accidentally place a bag there, please wipe the surface immediately.**
 Jangan meletakkan tas dari luar di atas meja dapur atau meja makan.
 Jika Anda tidak sengaja meletakkannya di sana, mohon segera lap permukaannya.

 4. **Use different chopping boards, knives, and bowls for raw ingredients (like meat and fish) and cooked food.**